Incident Types

 There are two main categories for when different processes (i.e., Incident Types) are relevant:

 • Business impact: Another common use case for an Incident Type is a security incident.
 Unlike in the organizational structure example above, security incidents may follow a consistent process across all parts of the organization.
-However, their process may vary from other incidents, such as a major incident.
+However, their process may differ from other incidents, such as a major incident.

 Can I trigger Incident Workflows conditionally based on Incident Type?